LinkedInLearning/figma-from-design-to-css-implementation-4411028/README.md

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
-Some branches will have a beginning and an end state.
-These are marked with the letters `b` for "beginning" and `e` for "end".
-The `b` branch contains the code as it is at the beginning of the movie.
-The `e` branch contains the code as it is at the end of the movie.
 The `main` branch holds the final state of the code when in the course.

 When switching from one exercise files branch to the next after making changes to the files, you may get a message like this: